Hope and Homes for Children Privacy Information

 We will retain your personal information for no longer than we believe is necessary for the purposes for which it is processed (in accordance with our internal policies including our data retention policy).
 If you ask us not to contact you, we will keep some basic information about you on a suppression list in order to avoid sending you unwanted materials in the future.

 If you provide explicit consent for us to contact you using email or SMS (text messaging), we will hold and use this consent for two years before reviewing when and how you are responding to our activities using these channels.
-We will consider your consent revoked if you have not responded to our email or SMS (text messaging) communications after three years.
+We will consider your consent revoked if you have not responded to our email or SMS (text messaging) communications after four years.

 When might we add information to your record that you may not have given to us directly?